FMTools/FeatureIDE-wiki/Software-Product-Line-Developer/FeatureIDE-functions-in-deep/Configuration-Editor.md

 The configuration editor helps to customize you program.
 The editor is always in sync with the feature model of the FeatureIDE project.
 For example, if you rename a feature in the model, also the feature in configuration file is renamed, too.
 Furthermore, the configuration editor checks whether the configuration is valid to the feature model.
+The validity of the configuration is shown in the header of the editor.
+Furthermore, the number of configurations that can have the configuration as partial configuration is shown in the header, too.

 _You can open a configuration with the configuration editor with a double-click on a configuration file._